tamnguyenbbt/Okapi/README.md

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/Photos/FacebookRegistration_TestData.png)

 * Data-driven test step.
 The step does not contain real business rules.
 Test data contains business rules and drives the flow of the step.
 By going data-driven, the step does not need to be changed a lot later on.
 Most of the Okapi's built-in actions such as SendKeys() have built-in data-driven capability.
 That means when the input test data is null, they do nothing.
-By pass in different test data sets, different scenarios can be tested using the same step.
+By passing in different test data sets, different scenarios can be tested using the same step.

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/Photos/FacebookRegistration_DataDrivenStep.png)